MaikeLenz/Optimising_Ultrafast_Laser_Processes/README_Optimisations.md

 This takes the following arguments:
     * params: A list of strings.
 This denotes the parameters that are going to be optimised.
 Options are
         * "radius".
-Core radius of the HCF
+Core radius of the HCF in m.
         * "flength".
-Fibre length
+Fibre length in m.
         * the gas type. e.g. "He", "Ne", "Ar"
         * "pressure".
-The average gas pressure in the fibre.
+The average gas pressure in the fibre in Bar.
         * "λ0".
-The central wavelength of the input laser pulse
+The central wavelength of the input laser pulse in m.
         * "energy".
-Energy of the input laser pulse
+Energy of the input laser pulse in J.
         * "FWHM".
-FWHM duration of the input laser pulse
+FWHM duration of the input laser pulse in s.
-        * "grating_pair_displacement"
+        * "grating_pair_displacement".
+Compressor grating plate separation in m.